arubinst/Teaching-HEIGVD-RES-2019/README.md

   - have the structure of the project and the role of all classes in mind, to be able to quickly extend it with a new functionality
   - be ready to execute the project, know where to find the output files
   - submitted [this Google form](https://goo.gl/forms/TfOiBXp6kq5qqvKc2)

+~~**Wednesday, April 3rd 2019**~~

+* Be ready for a challenging week
+* Understand and be able to explain the following concepts:
+   * What is Docker?
+How are containers different from virtual machines?
+   * What is the difference between the Docker CLI and the Docker engine?
+Why can we say that Docker is based on a client-server architecture?
+   * What is the difference between a Docker image and a Docker container?
+   * How does one create a Docker image?
+How does one create a Docker container?
+   * What is Dockerhub?
+   * Be able to explain what happens when you type docker run -it —rm alpine /bin/sh.
+Be able to explain the meaning of every argument in this command.
+   * Be able to explain how port mapping works in Docker.
+Be able to explain how to use the -p xx:yyparameter when using docker run.
+* Have been able to run the [demo 1](https://github.com/arubinst/Teaching-Docker-SimpleJavaServer) on one's laptop during the week.
+* Be able to perform the following operations
+   * Write a Dockerfile to define an image that contains a TCP server written in Java
+   * Run multiple containers from the same image
+   * Obtain the IP address assigned to the each of these containers
+   * Send requests to the TCP server running in the containers, with ncor telnet
+   * Log into a running container and explore the file system